Introduction to Secondary Fields

 Signature Component

 The Signature component creates a signature field for your module.
-In Express View Express View is how your end-user views you application.
+In Express View Express View is how your end-user views your application.
 Express View also lets you preview your applications to test your configuration and view the styling.
 This is also the view your end-users will see when interacting with your application.
 After configuring a module, click Preview in the Module Builder to interact with the module in Express View., the signature field displays as a box where end-users End-users, also known as Express Users, are the individuals accessing an application through Express View.
 In most cases, end-users are the customers using the product. can use their mouse to draw their signature.
 In the submission data, the drawn signature stores as a Base64 Base64 is an encoding and decoding technique used to convert binary data to an ASCII (American Standard for Information Interchange) text format. string.

 Do not use the Signature component for legally-binding signatures.
 Instead, we suggest you use third-party software like DocuSign and SignNow.